mwwolters/mtgengine/Readme.md

 # MTG Engine

 This is a learning project.
-It is probably pretty sloppy and probably won't go anywhere.
+I make no guarantees that this will go anywhere.
+It also needs to be cleaned up.

 It is:
 * A GRPC service